Multifactor Authentication at TACC

 Google Play

-Duo 1Password Google Authenticator
+Google Authenticator Google Authenticator

-SMS (text) Messaging
+Example: Pairing with SMS (text) Messaging

 When logging into a TACC resource you'll be prompted for your standard password, and then prompted for a "TACC Token Code".
 At this point a text message will be sent to your phone with a unique six-digit code.
 Enter this code at the prompt.